What is RINEX – Receiver Independent Exchange Format

 Each Observation file and each Meteorological Data file basically contain the data from one site and one session.
 Starting with Version 2 RINEX also allows to include observation data from more than one site subsequently occupied by a roving receiver in rapid static or kinematic applications.
 Although Version 2 and higher allow to insert header records into the data field it is not recommended to concatenate data of more than one receiver (or antenna) into the same file, even if the data do not overlap in time.
 The format of the data records of the RINEX Version 1 navigation message file was identical to the former NGS exchange format.
 RINEX version 3 navigation message files may contain navigation messages of more than one satellite system (GPS, GLONASS, Galileo, SBAS).
 (Source: Astronomical Institute University of Bern)

-You may download definitions about RINEX Version 2 Format and Examples using following links: https://www.ngs.noaa.gov/CORS/RINEX-2.txt
+You may download definitions about RINEX Version 2 Format and Examples using the following links: https://www.ngs.noaa.gov/CORS/RINEX-2.txt

-The above link will make familiar about the the header and data record description about observation, navigation and meteorological file.
+The above link will familiarise about the the header and data record description about observation, navigation and meteorological files.

 • Observation Data File – Header Section Description